Commitment, Renewal and Order: History

 In the 2019 general elections, the party received 4.41% of the Congressional vote and won six seats.
 Its presidential ticket, with Julio Héctor Estrada and Yara Argueta running for President and Vice President respectively, focused their campaign on strengthening state institutions and reformation of the penal system, including the construction of a high-security prison in the north of Guatemala and received 3.77% of the vote.

+In the 2023 general elections, the party the nominated former Health Minister Francisco Arredondo as a presidential candidate and former Defense Minister Francisco Bermúdez as a vice-presidential candidate.
+On 21 March, the Electoral Tribunal announced that it had rejected the candidacy due to "legal problems" of Arredondo.
+The political party filed a legal appeal to reverse the decision of the electoral court, finally, the magistrates accepted the appeal and registered Arredondo as a presidential candidate.